WillendareTech/CloudshareFEDevEnv/README.md

 ## Reference

-You can find the office document of packages through use [Google](https://www.google.com), and there are some blogs reference below content:
+You can find the offical document of packages through use [Google](https://www.google.com), and there are some blogs reference below content:

 * [Configuring React](http://survivejs.com/webpack/advanced-techniques/configuring-react/)
 * [Using Webpack's Hot Module Replacement with React](http://matthewlehner.net/react-hot-module-replacement-with-webpack/)